ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Shall validate the DSCs against the CSCA prior to publication.
 * MAY sign the aggregated list.

-The format for the lists used for the interchange between the member states and the Secretariat is TBC, and should be optimised for clarity and interoperability.
+The format for the lists used for the interchange between the member states and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
 The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.

 This list format for interchange between the member states is likely to be quite different from format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
 The Secretariat should take care to publish the aggregated list of DSCs in an, from a verifiers perspective, accessible and easy to use format.